 - Keep the soil moist and wait for germination to occur, usually within 1-3 weeks.

-- Plant seedlings outside when they are around three or four months old.
+- Plant seedlings outside when they are around 12 to 15 months old.

 Common Pests & Plant Diseases